 Fred continued to hand-carve lures for family, friends, and the pro bass fisherman.
 At the time of his passing in 1987 he was 74 and there was a three-year waiting list on his prized creation, and his originals today are highly sought-after collectibles.

 Some say he was a genius for having the vision and fortitude to create a lure that started such a craze.
 His lure design has been copied many times over and the original Big O lure is still sold today.
 Fred worked countless hours, enduring failure after failure until he perfected his lure.

 I know this because Fred Young was my grandfather.
 He never cared about the notoriety or the money.
-In fact, he gave away much of the proceeds to help strangers in need, poor and less fortunate communities.
+In fact, he gave away much of the proceeds to help strangers in the need, the poor, and less fortunate communities.
 He was simply a creative entrepreneur driven to satisfy the fire.